bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Seesions are more antiquated while JWT have less challenges and easier to bug

 2. What does `bcrypt` do to help us store passwords in a secure manner.
+    // bcrypt hashing function allows to build a password security
+    // platform that scales with computation power and always hashes every password with a salt.

 3. How are unit tests different from integration and end-to-end testing.
+    //Unit tests - small parts of the code
+    //Unit testing will be testing parts of the system that work in tandem
+    //End to end tests - for endpoints

 4. How _Test Driven Development_ changes the way we write applications and tests.
+    //Allow a hard review of code to work on imporovng and passing through all enviornments
+    //e.g. staging, developmet, and production

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.